Rushmore75/amd-passthrough-fix/README.md

 - https://us.informatiweb.net/tutorials/it/bios/enable-iommu-or-vt-d-in-your-bios.html

 # Before you run:
-Note that I'm running this script as root, much of the script requires elevated privliages.
+* Note that I'm running this script as root, much of the script requires elevated privliages.
+* Note: This script is built for systems running systemd, because that's what Proxmox uses.
+In the future I might generalize it.

 ### IOMMU Interrupt Remapping
 My test computers support interrupt rempping, therefor I cannot test the workaround for other systems.